gbala76/GetData002Assignment/codebook.md

 =======================================================================================================
-list of the variables used in script
+list of the R script variables used in script
 =======================================================================================================

 Inputs variables loaded from files